Scholars Online Science Policies

 8. And just because it probably needs to be stated -- we expect basic courtesy from everyone in class.
 You are free to disagree with anyone else, including your teachers, as long as you do so within the bounds of courteous behavior.
 YELLING, ridicule, and so on, will not be tolerated.
 Please be ready to participate actively -- a lively class is a thousand times more fun than a dead one -- but play by the rules.

-9. Normally, we would expect you to address you teachers with the appropriate title and surname, but since this is confusing to those of you who have classes with both of us, you may address us as Dr. Bruce and Dr. Christe, if that helps you remember that you are in Latin AP rather than Physics at the moment.
+9. Normally, we would expect you to address you teachers with the appropriate title and surname, but since this is confusing to those of you who have classes with both of us, you may address me as Dr. Christe, if that helps you remember that you are in Physics rather than DrMcM's Latin AP class at the moment.